comfortablynick/dotfiles/.config/nvim/README.md

 - [ ] Implement `<Tab>` through all buffers (and switch tabs if needed)
 - [ ] Add generic interface to toggle quickfix/loclist
 - [ ] Replicate `cbefore` and `cafter` behavior for nvim in lua
+- [ ] Add ability to delete bad commands from history

 ## Plugin ideas